 Steps for Dental Implants

-The first step in the dental implants process for our Stockton dental patients is a consultation with Dr. Chicchon, during which all possible tooth replacement options will be discussed.
+The first step in the dental implants process for our Tracy and Stockton dental patients is a consultation with Dr. Rodriguez or Dr. Chicchon, during which all possible tooth replacement options will be discussed.
 To be a good candidate for dental implants, the dental patient must have sufficient bone in his or her jaw to support the implants.
-Once it is determined that the patient is a good candidate for dental implants, Dr. Chicchon will surgically implant the titanium screws that serve as anchors into the patient's jaw.
+Once it is determined that the patient is a good candidate for dental implants, Dr. Rodriguez or Dr. Chicchon will surgically implant the titanium screws that serve as anchors into the patient's jaw.
 The next step in the dental implants process will occur three to six months later, after the titanium tooth roots have completely fused to the patient's jaw bone.
-Once this has occurred, the patient can return to our Stockton restorative dentistry office where Dr. Chicchon will fit the custom-crafted replacement teeth onto the patient's artificial tooth roots.
+Once this has occurred, the patient can return to our Tracy or Stockton restorative dentistry office where Dr. Chicchon will fit the custom-crafted replacement teeth onto the patient's artificial tooth roots.

 In this option, four implants are placed in the jaw and after healing they are connected with a metal bar.
 The denture is made to "snap-on" to the bar.
-This significantly improves support for the denture, allowing you to bite much stronger and essentially immobilizing the denture during all movements.
+This are provides significantly improved support for the denture, allowing you to bit much strong and practically immobilizing the denture during all movements to withstand the increased forces, the denture is often reinforced with a metal framework.
 This treatment is available for the upper and/or lower jaws.

 The Acrylic-Titanium Hybrid